Catholic Diocese of Lincoln: 1957 to 2000

-During Casey's nine-year-long tenure, a chancery building, a school for special needs children, a retreat house, several high schools and grade schools, and a Newman Center were built.
-The most prominent development was the erection of the Cathedral of the Risen Christ in Lincoln; the bishop broke ground on the new cathedral in June 1963 and dedicated it in August 1965.
+Casey built a chancery building in 1961 and the Our Lady of Good Counsel Retreat House in Waverly in 1963.
+He also constructed the Villa Marie School in Lincoln for special needs children, several high schools and grade schools, and a Newman Center.
+The most prominent development was the erection of the Cathedral of the Risen Christ in Lincoln; Casey broke ground on the new cathedral in June 1963 and dedicated it in August 1965.
 The Southern Nebraska Register declared that Casey "accomplished more for the Diocese of Lincoln in 10 years than any other comparable period in our history."

 Casey was appointed archbishop of the Archdiocese of Denver in 1967; Auxiliary Bishop Glennon Flavin of St. Louis replaced him in Lincoln.
 Flavin founded the School Sisters of Christ the King in 1976.
-In 1981, Flavin prohibited women from serving as lectors during Mass; in response, Archbishop Rembert Weakland called his actions "a step backward and offensive."
+In 1981, Flavin prohibited women from serving as lectors during mass; in response, Archbishop Rembert Weakland called his actions "a step backward and offensive."
 Flavin retired in 1992 after 24 years as bishop of Lincoln.

 To replace Flavin, Pope John Paul II selected Fabian Bruskewitz of the Archdiocese of Milwaukee in 1992.
 In 1996, Bruskewitz issued a statement forbidding Catholics in the diocese to join a number of organizations, including the Society of St. Pius X, Call to Action, Planned Parenthood, Catholics for a Free Choice, the Hemlock Society, and various Masonic groups, under pain of excommunication.

 In 1996, Bishop Fabian Bruskewitz established a task force to examine the idea of creating a seminary in the diocese.
-In 1998, St. Gregory the Great Seminary was opened.
+In 1998, St. Gregory the Great Seminary was opened in Seward.